awslabs/aws-config-rdk/docs/rule-management/rdk-lambda-function/writing-an-evaluate_compliance-function.md

 5. Finally, we’re going to check the length of inline and managed policy arrays and if it is equal to zero, it means the role does not have any attached policies and is noncompliant.
 6. We use build_evaluation function, already defined in our skeleton file to create an evaluation dictionary and append it to the evaluation list initiated on step1.

-Fully developed evaluate_compliance function for this example:
+Here's the fully-developed `evaluate_compliance` function for this example:

 ```python
 def evaluate_compliance(event, configuration_item, valid_rule_parameters):